nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

 metadata is to be found) to a title (how the key is to be presented in Auspice) and a type (how should the color scale be constructed).
-Setting the type to one of “continuous”, “temporal”, “ordinal”, “categorical” or “boolean” lets Auspice use the appropriate color scale, but if this is not provided “categorical” is the default.
+Setting the type to one of “continuous”, “temporal”, “ordinal”, “categorical” or “boolean” lets Auspice use the appropriate color scale.
+If the type is not provided, it will be inferred in this order:

+#. "boolean" if all values are within ``["false", "true", "1.0", "0.0", "1", "0", "yes", "no"]``.
+#. "continuous" if all values are numeric.
+#. "categorical" if none of the above are satisfied.

 The provided colorings in the auspice-config JSON will result in corresponding metadata being exported.
 As mentioned above, for node-data provided metadata